 Earthquake insurance is not a one-size-fits-all solution, but it typically provides coverage in these main areas:

-• Damage to your home’s structure: Earthquake insurance covers repairs or rebuilding costs for structural damage to your home caused by an earthquake.
+- Damage to your home’s structure: Earthquake insurance covers repairs or rebuilding costs for structural damage caused by an earthquake.
 This includes cracked walls, damaged roofs, and foundation issues.

-• Personal property coverage: Earthquake insurance also provides coverage for your personal belongings inside your home.
+- Personal property coverage: Earthquake insurance also covers your personal belongings inside your home.
 Furniture, appliances, electronics, and other valuable items damaged by an earthquake may be eligible for reimbursement.

-• Additional living expenses: In the event that your home becomes uninhabitable due to earthquake damage, earthquake insurance can help cover temporary living expenses, such as hotel stays or renting a temporary residence.
+- Additional living expenses: If your home becomes uninhabitable due to earthquake damage, earthquake insurance can help cover temporary living expenses, such as hotel stays or renting a temporary residence.

-Building code upgrade coverage is another important aspect of earthquake insurance.
-It covers the additional expenses involved in rebuilding your home to comply with current building codes, which may have changed since your home was originally constructed.
+Building code upgrade coverage is another aspect of earthquake insurance.
+It covers the additional expenses involved in rebuilding your home to comply with current building codes, which may have changed since your home was initially constructed.

 Identifying high-risk earthquake areas